construction calculator

 Deep dive

-This deck cost calculator multiplies your deck area (with waste) by material and labor costs and adds railing, footings, and stairs to show total cost and cost per square foot.
+This deck cost calculator multiplies your deck area (with a waste allowance) by material and labor rates, then adds railing, footings, and stairs to show a total project cost and cost per square foot.

-Use it to compare wood vs composite options and to see how railings and stairs change your deck budget before you bid.
+Use it to compare wood versus composite decking, explore different deck sizes, and see how railings and stairs affect your budget before you request detailed bids from contractors.

 FAQs